sbgnbricks/cysticfibrosismap.github.io/pages/modelbricks.md

 # ModelBricks

 Complex molecular networks often can be constructed from simpler modules that we call bricks.
 The adaptive behaviour of living cells is shown to be represented as a combination of functional motifs that reproduce different patterns of cell response to a signal – from simple linear and sigmoidal responses to more complex behaviours like toggle switches and oscillators.
 The topology of these modules can be captured in graphical form and represented as a wiring diagram in SBGN.
-However, to understand why these models work the way they do, one must develop a precise mathematical description of molecular circuitry and describe it in a different type of multiplex brick, that we call an executable brick or a model brick.
+However, to understand why these models work the way they do, one must develop a precise mathematical description of molecular circuitry and describe it in a different type of multiplex brick, that we call an executable brick or a <strong>ModelBrick</strong>.

 ## Process Description ModelBricks